slaven-s/splunk-sccm/README.md

 # Closing Notes & License Information

-This applicaiton was created by Rich Acosta and Erica Feldman as an entry for the Splunk Apptitude contest.
+This application was created by Rich Acosta and Erica Feldman as an entry for the Splunk Apptitude contest.
 A sample application, `sccm.spl` was provided to contestants as part of the [contest resources](http://splunk.challengepost.com/details/resources).

-This application began as an improvement on top of the provided sample application, improving on data integreity, correctness, performance, asthetics, and grammar throughout the application.
+This application began as an improvement on top of the provided sample application, improving on data integrity, correctness, performance, aesthetics, and grammar throughout the application.

-As the application was developed, most components of the original sample app were rewritten or completely replaced.
+As the application was developed, many components of the original sample app were rewritten or completely replaced.

 Where applicable, the modifications to this app by Rich Acosta and